metanorma/firelight/README.rst

 Firelight renderer for Metanorma
 ================================

+.. note:: Currently used rewrite is in the ``next`` branch, about to be merged shortly.

 Firelight renders Metanorma XML
 (usually produced from Metanorma-flavoured AsciiDoc) in a way that is readable and easy to navigate by default